yssource/crp/src/idioms/closures.md

 The same is true about the destructibility of the content of the captures in a closure.
-The example involving `FnOnce` functions in [the previous section](#closures-ownership-and-fnonce) may be a point of frustration initially, but the behavior  the benefit of reducing the documentation and reasoning burdens.
+The example involving `FnOnce` functions in [the previous section](#closures-ownership-and-fnonce) may be a point of frustration initially, but the behavior has the benefit of reducing the documentation and reasoning burdens.